 Why try to hammer something so hard when it doesn’t fit?

-And your parting piece of advice?
+And your final words of wisdom?

 Please remember that all of this is fun.